When is Flea Season: Map by State

 Florida

 If you’ve ever visited Florida you know how humid it can be no matter the time of year.
-Florida is part of the humid subtropical climate zone which makes for long, hot summers and mild, wet winters.
+Florida is part of the humid subtropical climate zone, making for long, hot summers and mild, wet winters.
 Because of this, fleas and ticks can be big issues for your pets year-round.

 New York

 New York is part of the humid continental climate zone.
 Bordered by several large bodies of water, New York has warm summers and cold winters.
-Large urban areas also make it easier for your dog to host fleas even as temperatures drop.
+Large urban areas also make it easier for your dog to host fleas even as it gets colder.
 These are ideal conditions for fleas to survive cold weather.

-Large urban areas also make it easier for your dog to host fleas even as it gets colder.
+Large urban areas also make it easier for your dog to host fleas even as temperatures drop.
 These are ideal conditions for fleas to survive cold weather.

 Michigan and Ohio